johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Meta/Metadata.md

     });
     ```

-    `useFormElement` provides a function that returns a UI input component (e.g.,
+    `useFormElement` accepts a function that returns a UI input component (e.g.,
     `ComponentFormText`, `ComponentFormTextArea`, etc.).

 01. To apply this field to the meta form previously created, you can use `flowRight`: